-B. Our education system, therefore our business writing, instructed us to write toward the "form" (template, 5-paragraph essay, more recently-- "Linkedin post best practices") not toward establishing the "credibility of a statement."
+B. Our education system, therefore our business writing, instructed us to write toward the "form" (template, 5-paragraph essay, more recently-- "Social Media Post Best Practices") not toward establishing the "credibility of a statement."

 The reasons writers write, and readers read, are two different things.

 We do not live in an academic, or business, culture that taught us how information is heard.

 On some level we understand this: and many of us have trepidation when it comes to writing-- even though we have a lot to give.

 1. Driven by insight

 3. Improves the conversation of a marketplace while adding brand value to you.

 Almost nobody trained us on how to do that.

 It's What We do.

 The United States Federal Reserve,